thanhtungtav4/OVANIC/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Ability to disable the right click, text selection and copy option for your front-end.

 = Regular updates and additions of new security features =
 * WordPress Security is something that evolves over time.
-We will be updating the All In One WP Security plugin with new security features (and fixes if required) on a regular basis so you can rest assured that your site will be on the cutting edge of security protection techniques.
+We will be updating the All In One WP Security (AIOS) plugin with new security features (and fixes if required) on a regular basis, so you can rest assured that your site will be on the cutting edge of security protection techniques.

 = Works with Most Popular WordPress Plugins =
 * It should work smoothly with most popular WordPress plugins.

 = Additional Features =
-* Ability to remove the WordPress Generator Meta information from the HTML source of your site.
+* Ability to remove the WordPress generated meta information from the HTML source of your site.
-* Ability to remove the WordPress Version information from the JS and CSS file includes of your site.
+* Ability to remove the WordPress version information from the JS and CSS file includes of your site.
-* Ability to prevent people from accessing the readme.html, license.txt and wp-config-sample.php files
+* Ability to prevent people from accessing the readme.html, license.txt and wp-config-sample.php files.
 * Ability to temporarily lock down the front end of your site from general visitors while you do various backend tasks (investigate security attacks, perform site upgrades, do maintenance work etc.)
 * Ability to export/import the security settings.
 * Prevent other sites from displaying your content via a frame or iframe.